 • Turbulence and transport in the pedestal and ITBs

 • Transport processes in the scrape off layer

 The European TTF continues to act as a framework for topical discussions on transport, and provides the natural connection with the US TTF and the Asia-Pacific Transport Working Group.
 This conference aims to strengthen collaboration and communication within the transport community, particularly between experimental and theoretical experts, scientists who focus on different regions within fusion plasmas, and between the tokamak, reversed field pinch, and stellarator communities.
 To this end, having ample time for questions and answers as well as dedicated discussion time are at the core of the European TTF meeting.
 Moreover, the European TTF is committed to fostering the education and careers of young fusion scientists.
 For this reason, contributions from PhD students and post docs are particularly welcome.

-For more detail regarding the event please follow the links below:
+For more information regarding the virtual TTF 2021 meeting, please follow the links below: